khulnasoft-lab/design.khulnasoft.com/contents/usability/helping-users.md

 Help links open in a new tab.
 Doing so makes the result of clicking the links predictable and prevents users from needing to immediately navigate away from their task.

+To learn how to link to GitLab docs in various programming languages, see [Linking to /help](https://docs.gitlab.com/ee/development/documentation/#linking-to-help).

+### Phrase link text as a question

 Try phrasing the link as the question that will be answered by the linked content.

 - **Example:** A merge request approval is required when a security report contains a new vulnerability of high, critical, or unknown severity.
 [Who can approve?](#)

+### Learn more

 If a question doesn't make sense, use the sentence, "Learn more."
 Do not use "More information" or other phrases, and always use a period.

-- **Example:** A merge request approval is required when a security report contains a new vulnerability of high, critical, or unknown severity.
+Add an [aria-label](https://www.w3.org/WAI/WCAG21/Techniques/aria/ARIA8) with a full-sentence description for screen reader users.

+- **Example:** Approve a merge request.
 [Learn more.](#)
+- Make sure the period is part of the link text.

+### External links

 If the help content is outside of the GitLab instance (for example, content at about.gitlab.com), make that clear in the link text.

 - **Example:** For more integrations, go to [GitLab’s website](#).
 - An external link icon can be added in place of more copy if space is tight.

+### Help icon

 If that's not possible and space is tight, use the [help icon](http://gitlab-org.gitlab.io/gitlab-svgs/?q=~question-o) that, when hovered or focused on, shows the summary in a [popover](/components/popover).
 The popover title should be the question that is answered by the summary.
 A “Learn more” link can be added to the popover to associate additional, relevant information.